itchap/mongodb-projects/Archiving with Data Federation/README.md

 ## Indexing Recommendations

-To optimize the performance of your queries, consider creating appropriate indexes on the fields used in your queries.
-Based on the provided serverless function and query script, you may consider indexing the following fields:
+To optimize the performance of your live cluster queries during the archive job, consider creating appropriate indexes on the fields used in your filter query.
+Based on the provided JS function, you may consider indexing the following field:

-- For the aggregation pipeline query:
   - `timestamp`: Create an ascending index on the `timestamp` field.
-  - `level`: Create an ascending index on the `level` field.

-- For the find query:
-  - `timestamp`: Create an ascending index on the `timestamp` field.
-  - `level`: Create an ascending index on the `level` field.

-Make sure to create the indexes in both the live cluster and the federated archive cluster to optimize query performance.

-**Note**: The index creation may vary depending on your specific data and query requirements.
-Consider analyzing the query patterns and workload characteristics to determine the most suitable indexing strategy for your use case.